 Very little of Sluter’s other work has survived.
 Marguerite of Flanders, first Duchess of Burgundy and one of Sluter’s patrons, was called the ugliest woman in Europe when she married Philip.
 But she was also highly intelligent and very rich.
 She rebuilt the Chateau de Germolles, on the road to Beaune, and employed Sluter to carve its decorations, as well as free-standing statues of herself and her husband.

 Today Germolles is a privately owned museum full of dark corners and haunted rooms that contain the oldest surviving wall paintings in France.
 Marguerite stamped the chateau with her presence, even having the walls of her daughter-in-law’s boudoir decorated with recurring initials of ‘M’ and ‘P’ on a painted trompe l’oeil background meant to represent green velvet.

 My guide pointed out the tiny alabaster figures carved by Sluter on the great mantelpiece in the hall, damaged during the Revolution and since restored.
 A knight was slaying a dragon, an angel guarded the fire while around them flowers, ribbons, and acanthus leaves flowed across the surface of the stone.

 “We found the head of the angel in the rubbish of the wine cellar when we excavated it,” he told me.
 Even broken, the stone pulsed with life.
 Mustard may be synonymous with Dijon and sumptuous wines with Burgundy, but it was the dukes and their redoubtable duchesses who commissioned the memorials that centuries later make the province unique.

 Susan James is a freelance writer based in Los Angeles.
-She has lived in India, the U.K., and Hawaii, and writes about travel, art, and culture.
+She has lived in India, the UK, and Hawaii.
+James writes about travel, art, and culture.